-Incidental vegetation removal This rule does not apply to natural hazard mitigation works only involving the planting of vegetation 1 Coastal Activity status: Permitted Activity status where Environment Area Where: compliance not achieved with PER-1 Restricted Discretionary Overlay PER-1 Where Sea Water Inundation The activity is limited to maintenance, RDIS-1 Overlay replacement, or Any new natural hazard mitigation upgrading of existing works: natural hazard mitigation works are for the a.
-Are undertaken by or on behalf of the Crown. operation, maintenance, replacement or Regional Council, or the upgrading of these Council; or works; and within b.
-Are undertaken by or on existing river control behalf of the Port of
+incidental vegetation removal

+This rule does not apply to natural hazard mitigation works only involving the planting of vegetation

+1 Coastal Activity status: Permitted Activity status where

+Environmen Area Where: compliance not achieved with PER-1 Restricted Discretionary

+Overlay PER-1 Where

+Sea Water Inundation The activity is limited to maintenance, RDIS-1

+Overlay replacement, or Any new natural hazard mitigation

+upgrading of existing works:

+natural hazard mitigation works are for the a.
+Are undertaken by or on behalf of the Crown,

+replacement or Regional Council, or the

+upgrading of these Council; or

+works; and within b.
+Are undertaken by or on

+existing river control behalf of the Port of
-CE-R9 Natural hazard mitigation works, including associated earthworks and

-- schemes and undertaken by or on Timaru and are located within 310m of PREC7. behalf of the Crown, Matters of discretion are Canterbury Regional restricted to: Council or the Council, and OR 1. the likely effectiveness of the PER-1 2 natural hazard mitigation works PER-1 2 The activity is limited to maintenance, replacement or upgrading of existing natural hazard mitigation works is occurs that: (a) Is within 25m of the existing alignment or location vertically and horizontally of existing natural hazard mitigation works; and PER-2.3 (b) Does not increase the footprint of the existing natural hazard mitigation works is not increased by more than 25% PER-3.4 The activity is undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council; and natural hazard mitigation works and the need for them; and the extent of any adverse social, cultural and environmental effects, including from indigenous vegetation clearance, vegetation planting, and earthworks on any sensitive environments, including significant natural areas, natural character areas, riparian margins, sites and areas of significance to Māori and within any ONF or ONL overlay; and any petential adverse effects effects of from diverting or blocking overland flow path(s), including upstream and downstream flood risks; and any increased flood risk for people, property, or public spaces; and the extent to which alternative locations and options for the natural hazard mitigation works have been considered and the merits of those; and any positive effects of the proposal on the community. the extent to which the works will result in adverse cumulative effects; and the extent to which the works will result in adverse cumulative effects; and the extent of any positive benefits that will result from the proposal; and the extent of any positive benefits that will result from the proposal; and the extent to which the works have a functional need or operational need for its location and for the NHC Overlay, any adverse impacts on the identified matters contained in CE-P4, CE-P5, CE-P6, CE-P7,
+CE-R9 Natural hazard mitigation works, including associated earthworks and schemes and undertaken by or on Timaru and are located within 310m of PREC7. behalf of the Crown, Canterbury Regional Council or the Council.
+Matters of discretion are restricted to: and OR PER-1 2 1. the likely effectiveness of the natural hazard mitigation works and OR PER-1 2 The activity is limited to maintenance, replacement or upgrading of existing natural hazard mitigation works is occurs that: (a) Is within 25m of the existing alignment or location vertically and horizontally of existing natural hazard mitigation works; and PER-2.3 (b) Does not increase the footprint of the existing natural hazard mitigation works is not increased by more than 25% PER-3.4 The activity is undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council, and 1.
+2. 3.
+4. 5.
+6. 7.
+8. 9.
+10. 11. the likely effectiveness of the natural hazard mitigation works and the need for them; and the extent of any adverse social, cultural and environmental effects, including from indigenous vegetation clearance, vegetation planting, and earthworks on any sensitive environments, including significant natural areas, natural character areas, riparian margins, sites and areas of significance to Māori and within any ONF or ONL overlay; and any potential adverse effects ef from diverting or blocking overland flow path(s), including upstream and downstream flood risks; and any increased flood risk for people, property, or public spaces; and the extent to which alternative locations and options for the natural hazard mitigation works have been considered and the merits of those; and any positive effects of the proposal on the community. the extent to which the works will result in adverse cumulative effects; and the extent to which the works will result in adverse cumulative effects; and the extent to which the works will ransfer natural hazard risk to other sites and the implications of this; and the extent of any positive benefits that will result from the proposal; and the extent to which the works have a functional need or operational need for its location and for the NHC Overlay, any identified matters contained in CE-P4, CE-P5, CE-P6, CE-P7,

 CE-P8, CE-P9, CE-P10 and CE-P11.

 Activity status where compliance not achieved with PER-2, PER-3 or PER-4: Restricted Discretionary

 Matters of discretion are restricted to:

 Those matters set out for PER-1.

 Activity status where compliance not achieved with RDIS-1: Discretionary

 Matters of discretion are restricted to:

-the relevant matters of discretion of any infringed standard.
+1. the relevant matters of discretion of any infringed standard.